DanielTockan/Crypto-Tracker/README.md

   }
 ```

-Next, I put "slide" within a setinterval that triggered it at my chosen frequency:
+Next, I put "slide" within a setInterval that triggered it at my chosen frequency:

 ```js
 const autoSlide = setInterval(slide, 9000)